ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-restore-vol}

-Restoring from a snapshot creates a new, fully-provisioned boot or data volume.
-You can restore boot and data volumes during instance creation, when modifying an existing instance, or when provisioning a new stand-alone volume.
+Restoring from a snapshot creates a new, fully provisioned boot or data volume.
+You can restore boot and data volumes during instance creation, instance modification, or when you provision a new stand-alone volume.
 For data volumes, you can also use the `volumes` API to create a data volume from a snapshot.
 For more information, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore).

 ### Can I add tags to a volume?
 {: faq}